Careers in the Mathematical Sciences Department

 Application Instructions

-Applicants should submit all materials electronically through Interfolio and MathJobs.
-This includes a cover letter, curriculum vita, list of publications, a statement describing current and planned research, a teaching statement, and a statement describing how, through their research, teaching and/or service, they plan to contribute to and foster diversity and inclusion in mathematics.
-Candidates should also arrange for at least three letters of recommendation that will be solicited through MathJobs.
+Applicants should submit all materials electronically through both MathJobs and Interfolio.
+This includes a cover letter, a curriculum vitae, list of publications, a teaching statement, and a statement describing current and planned research activities.
+At least three letters of reference, one of which addresses teaching, will be solicited through Mathjobs.

 Equal Employment Opportunity Statement